hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

 git push
 ```

 Here, your GitHub account details will be asked.
-You need to enter your ``Username'' and ``Password'' in GitHub.
+You need to enter your `Username` and `Password` in GitHub.

 - Now log in to your GitHub account and open the forked project.